promotedai/promoted-java-delivery-client/README.md

   // (1) if a user is activated into an experiment and
   // (2) which arm to perform.
   //
-  // [boolean, boolean]
+  CohortMembership experimentMembership = null;
-  const [experimentActivated, inTreatment] = getExperimentActivationAndArm(experimentName, logUserId);
+  if (isUserActivated(experimentName, logUserId)) {

-  // Only log if the user is activated into the experiment. const experimentMembership = experimentActivated ? {
+  	boolean inTreatment = isUserInTreatmentArm(experimentName, logUserId);

-    cohortId: experimentName,
+    // Only log if the user is activated into the experiment. experimentMembership = new CohortMembership().cohortId(experimentName)
-    arm: inTreatment ?
-'TREATMENT' : 'CONTROL'
+        .arm(inTreatment ?
+CohortArm.TREATMENT : CohortArm.CONTROL);
-  } : null;
+  }
 ```

 # Improving this library